jbkerry/oligo/docs/overview.rst

 Due to particular differences between the three pipelines, and in order to keep a consistent output format between the three, there are instances where some values in the file will be purposefully missing.

 **fragment_start, fragment_stop, side_of_fragment**
-    These values will be replaced with a '.' for the Tiled Capture pipeline when run in FISH mode, and for the CRISPR Off-Target pipeline, as both of these pipelines are restriction fragment-independent
+    These values will be replaced with a '.' for the Tiled Capture pipeline when run in contiguous mode, and for the CRISPR Off-Target pipeline, as both of these pipelines are restriction fragment-independent
 **associations**
     This value will be replaced with a '.' for the Tiled Capture pipeline as these oligos are generated for adjacent sites across one large region and not for different viewpoints associated with unique names